-- 1. Move the graphics cursor to the Start 2D Sketch icon in the 2D Sketch toolbar.
-A Helptip box appears next to the cursor and a brief description of the command is displayed at the bottom of the drawing screen. - 2.
-Move the cursor over the edge of the XY Plane in the graphics area.
-When the XY Plane is highlighted, click once with the left-mouse-button to select the Plane as the sketch plane for the new sketch.
+Move the graphics cursor to the Start 2D Sketch icon in the Sketch toolbar under the 3D Model tab.
+A Help-tip box appears next to the cursor and a brief description of the command is displayed at the bottom of the drawing screen.

-3. Select the Line icon by clicking once with the left-mouse-button; this will activate the Line command.

-4. On your own, create and adjust the geometry by adding and modifying dimensions as shown below.
+- 3. Select the Line icon by clicking once with the leftmouse-button; this will activate the Line command. - 4.
+On your own, create and adjust the geometry by adding and modifying dimensions as shown below.

-Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Finish Sketch in the pop-up menu to end the Sketch option.
+Inside the graphics window, click once with the rightmouse-button to display the option menu.
+Select Finish 2D Sketch in the pop-up menu to end the Sketch option.